 Though some also have fans to spread out their heat, infrared space heaters are generally most effective in heating up a person or a small area rather than a whole room.
 The most basic type consists of a quartz or electric ribbon element and a rear reflector.
-This type of radiant space heater is fairly "old school;" it's rarely reviewed, and when it is, feedback is mixed at best.
+This type of space heater is fairly "old school;" it's rarely reviewed, and when it is, feedback is mixed at best.

 We do see better feedback for larger infrared heaters, which include more heating elements and a fan system inside a somewhat bulky enclosure.
-The Honeywell HZ-980 (Est. $180) gets the best professional feedback in this category, earning a Recommended rating from one independent reviewer.
+The Honeywell HZ-980 (Est. $160) gets the best professional feedback in this category, earning a Recommended rating from one independent reviewer.
 As is the case with all infrared heaters, and despite the presence of a fan in this model, it's judged better at spot heating than in heating a whole room, though it's still considered very good in handling the latter.
-User reviews are limited, about a dozen each at Amazon.com and HomeDepot.com.
-A significant minority get heaters that are dead right out of the box, and that's troubling, but those who receive working heaters rate it highly.
-Just under 80 percent of BestBuy.com users saying that they would recommend it to a friend, which is about typical user feedback for most space heaters.
+In a free article, ConsumerReports.org says that the HZ-980 "did best of all the larger-room units we tested at both quickly heating a room and a person sitting in front of it."
+It's also called easy to use.

 Kaz, which makes this space heater under license from Honeywell, doesn't bother too much with aesthetics.
-Where many larger infrared space heaters in this class are housed in wood cabinets that more closely resemble a piece of furniture rather than a supplemental heating source, the HZ-980 comes in a basic black plastic cabinet.
+Where many larger infrared space heaters in this class are housed in wood cabinets that more closely resemble a piece of furniture than a supplemental heating source, the HZ-980 comes in a basic black plastic cabinet.
 It is, however, relatively feature-rich.
 There are touch screen controls, LED readouts and an included remote control, and reviews indicate that the heater is easy to use.
 The maker claims that the HZ-980 saves 35 percent on energy bills compared to a standard 1,500 watt space heater.
 While those claims are not independently verified, there is an energy use indicator that displays current usage.
 There's also a timer to automatically shut off the heater after between one and eight hours.

 The Honeywell HZ-980 is well equipped on the safety front as well.
 There's both overheat protection and a four-way tip-over detector.
 Most of the case is cool to the touch when running, but testing reports that the heat exhaust opening can get warm to the touch.

-The DR-968 is also relatively feature rich.
+The DR968 is also relatively feature rich.
 It is housed in an attractive light-wood enclosure, with a black grill and control panel on the front.
 We saw no complaints regarding ease-of-use, and the heater has push-button controls, an LED readout and a remote control.
 It lacks a timer, however.
 Safety provisions include both a tip-over sensor and an overheat cut-off.